pratikparmar24292/Marvel-s_Android_H3_/README.md

 4. wait... and successfully booted. :)

-5. First time you need to connect usb mouse and keyboard to configure wifi. then cetusplay remote will automatically coonected         everytime.
+5. First time you need to connect usb mouse and keyboard to configure wifi. then cetusplay remote will automatically conected everytime.

 Feature: